jasonkpape/jekyll-portfolio/_posts/2020-11-15-slots-game.markdown

 All the music and sound effects were created with Propellerhead Reason, GarageBand, and Adobe Audition.
 For the music that plays in the main scene, I felt like I needed to come up with something propulsive but not invasive and also long enough that it does not repeat too often during a single play session.
 I had aimed for a six-minute song, but due to time constraints, I was only able to come up with four minutes of music.

-The 'back' easing formula I used was based on one used in jQuery Easing v1.3 (https://gsgd.co.uk/sandbox/jquery/easing/), which is open source under the BSD License.
+The 'back' easing formula I used was based on one used in <a href="https://gsgd.co.uk/sandbox/jquery/easing/" target="_blank">jQuery Easing v1.3</a>, which is open source under the BSD License.

 ----